bullhorn/invenias-api-docs/source/index.html.md

 ```
 Select allows you to specify an array of column names to be returned in the response.

-If you do not specify an array of column names in the request body, the response will return the columns visible in the ‘default' global display view for the entity you're requesting.
+If you do not specify an array of column names in the request body, the response will return the columns visible in the 'default' global display view for the entity you're requesting.

 <aside class="notice">
-Please note, for each item where there is ‘null' data for a specified column, it will not return this column in the response to those items.
+Please note, for each item where there is 'null' data for a specified column, it will not return this column in the response to those items.
 </aside>

 ## Pagination